bz-888/project-1/README.md

             * set up the renderBoard function as such...
             * iterate through each sub-array in the board element array, calling each sub-array "rowArr" which represents an array that represents a row, keep track of the index of each sub-Array with a variable named rowIdx
             * iterate through each value in the sub-Array which we can call using rowArr, hold the value of each number in the array using a variable such as cellValue and hold the index/position of each number using colIdx
-            * rowIdx represents the row number and colIdx represents the column number, this gives us a coordinate from which we can pull our DOM element from above from our HTML
+            * rowIdx represents the row number and colIdx represents the column number, this gives us a coordinate from which we can pull our DOM element from above from our HTML, let's all the concatenated string selectedPieceId
             * we can now grab an element, call it cellEL, using the coordinates our rowIdx and colIdx
             * depending on the value we pulled earlier, we can use our constant COLORS to determine the background color of our game piece element (black, transparent, or red)
             * add the cellValue as the innerText value of the cellEl, this way we can refer to the value later on to determine if the cell is black, empty, or red